carpentries/instructor-training/03-feedback.md

 ##Structured Feedback

-Trying to articulate exactly where your fellow instructor should turn her attention to in order to improve can be a nebulous and difficult task in practice.
+Trying to articulate exactly where your fellow instructor should turn her attention in order to improve can be a nebulous and difficult task.
 Things can go much more smoothly with a bit of structure to the process.

 ###Outside-In